Ben has a life-long interest in language and is particularly interested in the expressions, phrases, and idioms that

 7. Beware of people who dislike cats.

 An Irish saying suggesting that there is something dubious about someone who cannot bring themselves to like cats.

-8. Cats have amazingly keen hearing but go conveniently deaf when you call.
+8. Cats have an amazingly keen sense of hearing but go conveniently deaf when you call.

 I can confirm the validity of this saying.
 I have yet to find a cat that answers to a command in the way a dog would.
 They much prefer to do things in their own good time.